KevinFlanagan7/Hangman/README.md

 - Following the recommendation in the deployment video of the Love Sanwiches walkthrough project, I added a new line character `\n` to all inputs to avoid potential bug in the software used to create the mock terminal causing the text not to show up in the input terminal.

 ### Unfixed Bugs

+- There are no bugs with the game that I am aware of.

 \
 &nbsp;